Featured Post

 5. Family Name Plaques

-A beautiful tradition found all over Israel, and in some Jewish homes in the diaspora, is the family name plaque or door sign.
+A beautiful tradition found all over Israel, and in some Jewish homes in the diaspora, is a decorated family name plaque or door sign.

-These are decorated ceramic or wooden pieces of art hung on a front door or gate, featuring the last name of the family who resides there, or sometimes listing all names of the inhabitants.
-These plaques often feature special Jewish symbolism like a Tree of Life or pomegranates, and are a meaningful way of showing off one's heritage!
+These are ceramic or wooden pieces of art hung on a front door or gate, featuring the last name of the family who resides there, or sometimes listing all names of those who live there.
+They are frequently adorned with Jewish symbolism, such as a Tree of Life or pomegranates, offering a warm and personal expression of heritage and belonging.

 btn